jonasberge/jonasberge/FUNDING.md

   Looks like Discord's Spotify status, but also works with TIDAL, Qobuz, foobar200 and really any other media player.

-- *And more projects in the future...*
+> Click on the **Roadmap** link, to see where the development of each project is headed

-> Click on the roadmap link, to see what features will be added next!
+> and what impact your donation has!
+More projects will be added in the future.

 If you would like to make suggestions, you can always do that by opening an issue in the respective repository